Before you dive in…

 As an example, Katie has carried on recruiting in France and Germany and we’ve recently been instructed on some new roles in France to help beef up the treasury operations team for one of our international clients.

 USA: It was perhaps more by luck than judgment, but our latest three US recruitment campaigns seemed to finish all at the same time and had just been recruited as the virus leapfrogged across the Atlantic and took hold of the country.
 We believe that restrictions are in place now, but as they are slowly lifted on a state by state basis, we expect activity to return rapidly.

-Rest of the world: Well, the major campaign we are recruiting in Saudi Arabia marches onward at the most senior level, and we have got some senior manager roles which are really exciting too, keeping us very busy.
+Rest of the world: The major campaign we are recruiting in Saudi Arabia marches onward at the most senior level, and we have got some senior manager roles which are exciting too, keeping us very busy.

 And there you have it.
-That’s been a review of the current state of the treasury recruitment market and where we are up to.
+That has been a review of the current state of the treasury recruitment market and where we are up to.

 My original thoughts were possibly a full lockdown until September.

-I think we might have reduced levels of activity until September kicks off and then, for the rest of 2020, I can see treasury professionals being in huge demand, especially relative to other finance professionals.
+As September kicks off and for the rest of 2020, I do see treasury professionals being in high demand, especially relative to other finance professionals.

 Then the world changed.
 So, we had to change with it.

-We have created a six-week “Bounce Back” candidate coaching program aimed at helping treasury professionals to:
+We created a six-week Summer “Bounce Back” candidate coaching program aimed at helping treasury professionals to:

 - Assess their current skillsets